-By signing the Statement of Accounts, the Strategic Director (Finance and Housing) is stating that the accounts present a true and fair view of the financial position of the authority at the accounting date and its income and expenditure for the year ended 31 March 2023.
+By signing the Statement of Accounts, the Strategic Director (Finance and Housing) is stating that the accounts present a true and fair view of the financial position of the authority at the accounting date and its income and expenditure for the year ended 31 March 2022.

-These financial statements replace the unaudited financial statements confirmed by the Strategic Director (Finance and Housing) and the Chairman of the Governance Committee at the date given below.
+This Statement of Accounts is authorised for issue following its approval by the Strategic Director (Finance and Housing) at the date given below.